emllm/eml/docs/README.md

-# Python Email Message Language (PEML)
+# Python Email Message Language (emllm)

-PEML is a Python library for working with email messages.
+emllm is a Python library for working with email messages.
 It provides a simple interface for parsing, validating, and generating email messages.

 ## Features